Enhanced Contour Tracking: a Time-Varying Internal Model Principle-Based Approach: Design of the TV-IMCC

-With the time-varying internal model, it remains to design a time-varying stabilizer for the augmented system~(\ref{augment}) of the plant model and the time-varying internal model with $r_2=f(k)=0$ as the reference plays no role in stabilization.
-Suppose that the slave axis plant model is asymptotically stable.
-To obtain the stabilizer input $u_{\rm im}\in \R$, we first provide the following lemma on stabilization of the system~(\ref{augment}),
+With the above time-varying internal model~(\ref{ims1})-(\ref{ims1d}), it remains to design a time-varying stabilizer for the augmented system~(\ref{augment}) of the plant model and the time-varying internal model with $r_2=f(k)=0$ as the reference plays no role in stabilization. \begin{lemma} To obtain the stabilizer input $u_{\rm st}\in \R$, we first provide the following lemma on stabilization of the system~(\ref{augment}).